 High quality protein foods include all foods that have a complete set of all essential amino acids in the right amounts needed to rebuild proteins in the body.
 These foods are generally from animal, fish, some dairy, and poultry.
 Some plants have been found to have all the essential amino acids, such as quinoa and amaranth, but they still are low in certain amino acids.
 Beans, non GMO soy, lentils, chickpeas, and nuts are sources as well, but less complete.

 To calculate the minimum amount of protein you need each day, simply divide your body weight in pounds by 2.
 This number gives you the number of grams of protein needed for the day.
 For example, if you weigh 140 pounds, you need 140/2 = 70 grams protein daily.
 Each 7 grams protein is roughly equal to 1 ounce of animal protein or 4 ounces milk/yogurt or 1 egg.

-Turmeric root contains a powerful inflammation-fighting ingredient inside, called curcumin.
-However, few people know that curcumin also helps inhibit something called collagenase - the enzyme that breaks down collagen.
-It can also help prevent water loss from the skin.
-Curcumin is a great daily supplement for addressing whole body inflammation as well - joints, brain, gut and more.
+Turmeric root contains a powerful ingredient inside called curcumin, which encourages normal inflammation responses.
+However, few people know that curcumin also helps discourage collagen breakdown and water loss from the skin.
+Curcumin is a great daily supplement for addressing whole body wellness, including your joints, brain, gut health and more.